DDataDudeADi/US_RecessionIndicatorsAndGoogleTrends/README.md

 1. Clone this repository to your local machine.
 2. Open the Power BI file included in the repository.
 3. Ensure you have the necessary Python dependencies installed to run the script.
-4. Customize the dashboard as needed and explore the insights provided by each indicator.
+4. Refresh the dashboard to reflect the latest data and customize the dashboard as needed and explore the insights provided by each indicator.
 # Contributions
 Contributions to enhance and expand this dashboard are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests.